Hongweihuo-Lab/BSS-GED/README.md

 ### paper
 BSSGED is an implementation of the paper.

-X. Chen, H. Huo, et al. An Efficient Algorithm for Graph Edit Distance Computation.
-Knowledge-Based Systems, 2019, 163: 762–775
+Xiaoyang Chen, Hongwei Huo, Jun Huan, and Jeffrey S. Vitter.
+An Efficient Algorithm for Graph Edit Distance Computation.
+Knowledge-Based Systems, 2019, 163: 762–775.

 ### Feedback
 Report bugs to <jackcxy@126.com>.
 Your feedback and test results are welcome.